But will your pension grow efficiently at Penfold?

-Penfold really seem to excel at customer support, which is vital for any new company you are trusting with your money.
-They offer support via email, phone or live chat, and when we tested the chat we found them to be quick, polite and informative with the questions we asked.
+Penfold really seems to excel at customer support, which is vital for any new company you are trusting with your money.
+They offer support via email, phone, or live chat, and when I tested the chat, I found them to be quick, polite and informative with the questions I asked.

-This being said, we did detect a few broken links on their website whilst trying to research the times that customer support was available which is less impressive and hopefully something Penfold will rectify quickly.
+This being said, I did detect a few broken links on their website whilst trying to research the times that customer support was available, which is less impressive and hopefully something Penfold will rectify quickly.

 Who is Penfold Suitable For?

-Penfold market themselves as the only online pension provision specifically designed for the self-employed and limited company directors.
-However, during our research, we couldn’t find a reason why anybody couldn’t take advantage of their quick and efficient pension plan.
+Penfold markets itself as the only online pension provider specifically designed for the self-employed and limited company directors.
+However, during my research, I couldn’t find a reason why anybody couldn’t take advantage of their quick and efficient pension plan.
 It’s a perfect option for people who don’t have the time or knowledge to research the many options available and make investment decisions for their future.
-The free consolidation service also makes it an ideal option for people with multiple pension pots which may not be performing as well as they could.
+The free consolidation service also makes it an ideal option for people with multiple pension pots that may not be performing as well as they could.

-If you’re self-employed and looking at saving into a pension plan that is quick and easy to manage, where the fees won’t eat into your potential gains, then this is a good option.
+If you’re self-employed and looking at saving into a pension plan that is quick and easy to manage and where the fees won’t eat into your potential gains, then this is a good option.